dotnet/core/samples/linker-instructions.md

 # Using the .NET IL Linker

-The .NET team has built a linker to reduce the size of applications.
-In trivial cases, it can reduce the size of applications by 50%.
+The .NET team has built a linker to reduce the size of .NET Core applications.
+It is built on top of the excellent and battle-tested [mono linker](https://github.com/mono/linker).
+The Xamarin tools also use this linker.

+In trivial cases, the linker can reduce the size of applications by 50%.
 The size wins may be more favorable or more moderate for larger applications.

-The linker currently only supports publishing self-contained applications.
-It will fail unless you specify a runtime ID.
-It is currently an experimental feature.
-We intend to productize it in a subsequent .NET Core release.
+The linker removes code in your application and dependent libraries that are not reached by any code paths.
+It is effectively an application-specific dead code analysis.

+## Sample

 You can test the linker with a sample application: